mstoews/noble-doc/src/content/docs/policy/private.md

 ### Appeals

-**Under certain US state data protection laws, if we decline to take action regarding your request, you may appeal our decision by emailing us at \_\_\_\_\_\_\_\_\_\_.
+**Under certain US state data protection laws, if we decline to take action regarding your request, you may appeal our decision by emailing us at mstoews@nobleledger.com.
 We will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If your appeal is denied, you may submit a complaint to your state attorney general.**

 ### California "Shine The Light" Law

 **California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
-If you are a California resident and would like to make such a request, please submit your request in writing to us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#contact)"
+If you are a California resident and would like to make such a request, please submit your request in writing to us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#contact)"**

-**

 12\.
 DO WE MAKE UPDATES TO THIS NOTICE?
 ---------------------------------------

-**_**In Short:** Yes, we will update this notice as necessary to stay compliant with relevant laws._
+**In Short:** Yes, we will update this notice as necessary to stay compliant with relevant laws.

 We may update this Privacy Notice from time to time.
 The updated version will be indicated by an updated "Revised" date at the top of this Privacy Notice.
 If we make material changes to this Privacy Notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this Privacy Notice frequently to be informed of how we are protecting your information.

-**

 13\.
 HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
 ----------------------------------------------

-**If you have questions or comments about this notice, you may email us at mstoews@nobleledger.com or contact us by post at:
+if you have questions or comments about this notice, you may email us at **mstoews@nobleledger.com** or contact us by post at:

-Nobleledger

-405 Main Street

-16th Floor PH1C
+**Nobleledger

-New York City, NY 10044
+405 Main Street, 16th Floor PH1C, New York City, NY 10044

-United States
+United States**

-**

 14\.
 HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
 ------------------------------------------------------------------------

-**Based on the applicable laws of your country or state of residence in the US, you may have the right to request access to the personal information we collect from you, details about how we have processed it, correct inaccuracies, or delete your personal information.
+Based on the applicable laws of your country or state of residence in the US, you may have the right to request access to the personal information we collect from you, details about how we have processed it, correct inaccuracies, or delete your personal information.
 You may also have the right to withdraw your consent to our processing of your personal information.
 These rights may be limited in some circumstances by applicable law.
-To request to review, update, or delete your personal information, please visit: \_\_\_\_\_\_\_\_\_\_.
+To request to review, update, or delete your personal information please contact us as above.

-ul { list-style-type: square; } ul > li > ul { list-style-type: circle; } ul > li > ul > li > ul { list-style-type: square; } ol li { font-family: Arial ; }